 a.
 If there is a threat to the safety of the individual or that of others;

 b.
 When information about the functional impairments resulting from a disability is needed in order to determine accommodations.
-Students who register with the ADA Compliance Coordinator may communicate with Kings Park University personnel in order to facilitate accommodations and services.
+Students who register with the ADA Compliance Coordinator may communicate with Arirang University personnel in order to facilitate accommodations and services.

 This information is protected by the Family Educational Rights and Privacy Act of 1974.